Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: Discussion and summary

 At the time of writing this article, new versions of these ASICs, with improved functionalities, are being fabricated and will be available soon.
 In view of this work, Weeroc collaborates with different industrial partners such as CAEN, TAC, and other research institutes to study and optimize a sub-module (ASIC, SiPM, and crystal) for different applications.

 \acknowledgments This project is the result of collaborative work between Weeroc and OMEGA and has received funding from the EC-funded project ATTRACT under grant agreement 777222.
 The authors would also like to thank Alberto Gola and his team from Fondazione Bruno Kessler (FBK) for providing the FBK SiPMs to carry out this study.
+The authors are further grateful to Broadcom Inc. for providing NUV-MT SiPM samples and Mitch Chou from National Sun Yatsen University as well as Jack Lin and Edmund Chin from Taiwan Applied Crystal Co.
+Ltd. for providing LYSO:Ce,Ca samples.